Helping Families Meet Their Housing Needs

 To be eligible for consideration, families interested in participating in the program must meet the following criteria:

 1. The prospective buyer(s) must be working full-time (minimum 30 hours per week) with dependent children living within the household.

 5. Families that currently own residential property or properties, or that have owned such properties within the past 3 years are not eligible to participate in this program.

-6. At the request of Interfaith Neighbors and its program sponsors, the prospective buyers must be willing to participate fully in dedication ceremonies and/or publicity events associated with the home closing which are designed to promote the program.
+6. At the request of IFN and its program sponsors, the prospective buyers must be willing to participate fully in dedication ceremonies and/or publicity events associated with the home closing which are designed to promote the program.

-7. Prospective buyers must submit to Interfaith Neighbors a written Expression of Interest, signaling their desire to participate in this program.
-Forms for this purpose are available from Interfaith Neighbors.
+7. Prospective buyers must submit to IFN a written Expression of Interest, signaling their desire to participate in this program.
+Forms for this purpose are available from IFN.